 I have witnessed first-hand the devastation caused when someone has to surrender their family pet to a rescue because their new landlord won’t accept it – we have a chance here, now, to effect real change; let’s grab it with both paws.”

 Jen Berezai, Co-founder AdvoCATS

 #HeadsForTails – our campaign to make renting with pets easier and fairer for ALL

 The subject of renting with pets was thrust into the spotlight late last year, when Romford MP Andrew Rosindell introduced his private member’s bill, dubbed Jasmine’s Law, with the aim of banning No Pets clauses in rental contracts.
 Whilst it never got beyond its first reading, it did highlight the huge problem that renters face trying to find accommodation that will accept their pets.
 With the country still reeling from the effects of lockdown on our day to day lives, suddenly loneliness, isolation and pet companionship featured much more strongly on the nation’s radar.

-As part of Andrew’s campaign, AdvoCATS researched pet damage insurance options for both landlords and tenants, and compiled our “Heads for Tails” report – click here to download a copy.
-With a lot of networking and sheer brass neck, (and under Loobie’s supervision!) we started to engage with key players in the rescue/welfare/rental sectors, and discovered a genuine desire for change, but in order to be sustainable, that change had to be fair to all parties involved.
+Initially as part of Andrew’s campaign, AdvoCATS started to research the background to the problem and what possible solutions there could be.
+We identified a key problem with the Tenant Fees Act 2019 and compiled our “Heads for Tails” report – click here to download a copy.
+With a lot of networking and sheer brass neck, we started to engage with key players in the rescue/welfare/private rental sectors, and discovered a genuine desire for change, but in order to be sustainable, that change had to be fair to all parties involved.

 Moving home?
 Landlord wont allow pets?
 Let us help!